 The Allgemeine Zeitung reports today about our difficulties with bureaucracy.

-In order for us to open our online shop, we need a formal company formation.
+In order for us to open our online store, we need a formal company formation for this.
 In addition, without an official company, we cannot open a company account, write invoices or get a VAT refund from the tax office for investments.

 Pascal Schmidtt, reporter from the Allgemeine Zeitung, visited us on Friday and we explained our situation to him.
-The authorities are holding us up, but as described in his article, a solution is now in the offing.
+The authorities are holding us up, but as described in his article, a solution is now emerging.

-Yesterday we went to the notary, who drew up a partnership agreement for us that meets all the legal requirements.
-We signed this contract at the notary yesterday and are now sending it to the family court for approval.
-At the same time, we are now opening our company account, which we need for the foundation.
-As soon as the articles of association have been approved and the account opened, we can then apply for entry in the commercial register and in 3 to 4 weeks we will be an official entrepreneurial company, or UG for short.
+Yesterday we went to the notary who drew up a partnership agreement for us that meets all the legal requirements.
+We signed this contract yesterday at the notary and are now sending it to the family court for approval.
+In parallel, we are now opening our company account, which we need for the incorporation.
+As soon as the articles of association are approved and the account is opened, we can apply for the entry in the commercial register and are then in 3 to 4 weeks an official entrepreneur company, short UG.